rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/builds/_index.md

 The [ROS Publisher Subscriber](/dev-tutorials/ros-publisher-subscriber) tutorial is an example of source code build strategy.

+{{% notice info %}}
+rapyuta.io supports cross compilation of source code to be able to run on devices with *arm64*, *arm32* CPU architectures.
+{{% /notice %}}

 ### Dockerfile strategy
 This strategy builds a [Dockerfile](https://docs.docker.com/engine/reference/builder/) into a docker image.
 The Dockerfile is usually saved in a git repository.
 If it is a private git repository, you need to [add a source secret](/core-concepts/secrets/source-secret) to access the repository contents.
-{{% notice info %}}
-The maximum size of a docker image for cloud deployment is **10GB**.
-{{% /notice %}}

 You may explicitly specify the absolute path of the Dockerfile, or the root of the git repository is set as the location of the Dockerfile.

 ### Docker image strategy
-This strategy builds a docker image locally.
+This strategy builds a pre-built docker image locally.
 The docker image is usually stored in either a public docker registry (i.e., Dockerhub) or a private docker registry.
 You need to [add a docker pull secret](/core-concepts/secrets/docker-pull-secret/) for rapyuta.io to access a private docker image.

+{{% notice info %}}
+The maximum size of a docker image for cloud deployment is **10GB**.
+{{% /notice %}}

+If you are going to deploy a docker image onto a device, ensure that the CPU architecture of the device is compatiable with that of the image being deployed.
+You may use the ***Build Engine*** for checking for compatibility.

-The [Control onboard LED tutorial](/dev-tutorials/control-onboard-led) illustrates docker image build strategy.
+The [Control onboard LED tutorial](/dev-tutorials/control-onboard-led) illustrates docker image strategy.